OperationCode/operationcode_docs/role.md

 # Operation Code Board Member Role & Duties

-Thank you for your interest in serving on the Operation Code Board of Directors.
 Operation Code board service can be summarized into 3 equal parts: fiduciary, resource development and strategic.

 ### Fiduciary
 - No conflict of interest